etienne-monier/inpystem/docs/source/dev/dev_data.rst

 With load functions
 ~~~~~~~~~~~~~~~~~~~

-The :func:`~.dataset.load_file`, :func:`~.dataset.load_key` and :func:`~.dataset.load_example` functions also enable to load development data.
+The :func:`~.dataset.load_file` and :func:`~.dataset.load_key` functions also enable to load development data.
 To that end, the user just has to use the :code:`dev` input which is a dictionary.
 This dictionary should store the desired inputs:

 * for 2D data: :code:`modif_file`, :code:`sigma`, :code:`seed` and :code:`normalized`
 * for 2D data: :code:`PCA_transform`, :code:`PCA_th`, :code:`modif_file`, :code:`sigma`, :code:`seed` and :code:`normalized`